TALXIS/docs/src/en/developer-guide/applications/solution-components/businessrule.md

 ---

 #### **StateCode and StatusCode**
-StateCode and StatusCode are parameters that define if the Business Rule is Turn On or Off.
+`StateCode` and `StatusCode` are parameters that define if the business rule is Turn On or Off.

 **ON:**
 ```xml